+How do you say no social media at the wedding or use social media only during selected hours?
 Include your requests in the wedding invitations so your guests know what to do.

 Remember not to be too caught up in controlling this.
 If a guest slips and ends up taking pictures, don’t make it a big deal.
 Just remember to have a good time on your big day.

 Most people enjoy having their photos taken when they’re all dressed up.
 Why not make it more enjoyable for them?

 Thus, even if you’re searching for small wedding ideas, a themed photo booth is a must.
 Set up a fun photo booth that matches your wedding’s theme.
 Equip the booth with exciting props and a good photographer.
 Your guests will definitely thank you for it.